-State and Bill Number Data and consumers protected/Definition of Breach Covered entities Notice Procedures/ Timing/Exemptions Encryption Safe Harbor General & Preemption Other provisions Penalties Private Cause of Action Delaware H.B.
+State and Bill Number Data and consumers protected/Definition of Breach Covered entities Notice Procedures/ Timing/Exemptions Encryption Safe Harbor General & Preemption Other provisions/Notice to Regulator Penalties Private Cause of Action Delaware H.B.
 116 Del.
 C., Tit.
 6, Chapter 12B, §§ 101-104 Personal information of Delaware residents.
 Definition of "personal information" includes medical information.
 Security Breach: An unauthorized acquisition of unencrypted computerized data that compromises the security, confidentiality or integrity of PI.
 An individual or a commercial entity that conducts business in Delaware and owns or licenses computerized data that includes personal information.
 Written or electronic notice must be provided to victims of a security breach within the most expedient time possible and without unreasonable delay, unless disclosure impedes law enforcement investigation.
 Substitute notice by means prescribed in the statute allowed in the case of large breaches.
 Notice not required if the entity responsible for the data concludes that the breach will not likely result in harms to consumers.
-Prompt, written notification of the nature and circumstances of the breach must also be provided to the Consumer Protection Division of the Department of Justice.
 Statute not applicable if the personal data that was lost, stolen, or accessed by an unauthorized individual is encrypted.
 Entities regulated by any state or federal law that provides greater protection to personal information are exempt.
 Exemption for good-faith acquisition by an employee or agent, so long as PI not used or subject to further willful unauthorized disclosure.
 Third party notification: If a covered entity maintains computerized data that includes PI that the entity does not own, the entity must notify the owner or licensee of the information of any breach of security immediately following discovery.
 Appropriate penalties and damages may be assessed in an enforcement action brought by the Attorney General.
 Yes.
 Plaintiff may recover treble damages and reasonable attorney fees.